 The Reggio Emilia approach to learning

 The Reggio Emilia approach to learning was developed by a teacher, Loris Malaguzzi, and other parents of the Northern Italian town known by that name in a period of reconstruction after World War II.
 Wanting to restore a sense of communal belonging and invest in future generations, Malaguzzi and company sought to develop an educational philosophy and practice that treated young children as active and capable contributors to society.
-We at Alphabet Academy champion and continue this forward-thinking model.
+We at Alphabet Academy & The Nest champion and continue this forward-thinking model.

 Reggio Emilia recognizes the inherent dignity of early learners by being attuned to the “hundred languages” through which children express themselves, including conversation, storytelling, music, art, dance, dramatic play, and group construction.

 Through serious attention to these many modes of expression, our educators help each child find their voice by teasing out and exploring their ideas and interests in an emergent curriculum, one that encourages making connections, struggling with questions, and building relationships through communal exploration.